By Matthew B. Cox

 “Confidence men hold no special hatred or antipathy toward the individuals they fleece,” says Maurer.
 “They are not [however], the romantic crooks of the movies, nor are they the sinister, cold blooded criminals of the crime-story magazine.”

-THE MOVIE, BOILER ROOM inspired Blayne’s first scam.
+THE MOVIE, BOILER ROOM inspired Sebastian’s first scam.
 He’d been working in the currency market for several years—selling futures software and running training seminars—but getting nowhere—working nights as a bartender at Red Lobster and trading stocks during the day.
-Blayne was burnt out by summer 2005.
+Sebastian was burnt out by summer 2005.
 The money was okay, however it wasn’t Boiler Room money.
 He wasn’t living in a penthouse or driving a Mercedes.

 The 2000 film chronicled a naive young trainee caught up in a high testosterone up-and-coming brokerage firm filled with macho twenty-somethings greedy for success.
 Eventually the trainee discovers that the company is actually an illegal stock-trading operation that’s under investigation by the FBI.